dbushell/hypermore/docs/variables-and-expressions.md

 );
 ```

+## Local Props

-HTML attributes are also parsed and prop values are evaluated:
+HTML attributes are also parsed and evaluated.
+Attributes are used as local props for component templates:

 ```javascript
 const hypermore = new Hypermore();